How to End the Year Strong and Prepare for Success Next Year

 Remember the difference between business goals and budgets, and set a conservative representation of what you expect to achieve this year for each budget line.
 Understand your revenue goals and potential, and dial it back just a bit to be conservative.
 Look at your costs and estimate what you need them to be for you to hit that budgeted revenue and your profit targets.
-Now, manage your budget through the year.
+And, of course, closely manage your budget through the year.

 Now, Execute and Schedule Your Review Meetings

 This was a mature business with solid Lean and Six Sigma processes in place.
-The finance team wanted to learn how much financial opportunity was available in this particular manufacturing plant and asked us to conduct a diagnostic of their operations.
+The finance team wanted to learn how much financial opportunity was available in this particular manufacturing plant and asked our business planning advisors to conduct a diagnostic of their operations.

 In our early interactions, we discovered that the company had years of continuous improvement training, and every team member had a command of the lean and six sigma processes and necessary language.
 We were happily surprised by the evidence of their past efforts, which included: